WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

 categories: ['Horn Construction']
 ---

-## If You Want to Use a Computer with the Ubuntu 20.04 Operating System
+## Running the Spectrometer on a Computer with Ubuntu 20.04

 Complete the following steps as needed: